 WorkflowForge Documentation

-Build high-performance workflows in .NET with clear guidance, focused examples, and a zero-dependency core.
+Build .NET workflows with clear guidance, focused examples, and a zero-dependency core.

 Core Concepts